darakuneko/Noraneko/README.md

 ## Why is it not wired?
 It is public in an unwired, because I want to see a variety of wires on one keyboard.

-If wired, pull request dns data under each data.
+If wired, pull request ses file under each data.

 /noraneko42c/.../main/dsn/{username}/

+### How to create a ses file
+1.Kicad export Specctra DSN.

+2.Freerouting import Specctra DSN.

+3.Freerouting export Specctra Session.

-Waiting for your beautiful wiring!
+Waiting for your beautiful wiring!！

 ## About Plate Data
 I only have data for elecrow.